INTERVIEW-ABN AMRO steps up shipping finance as sector looks to recovery

 Major shipping banks include Scandinavian lenders Nordea and DNB.

-"From 45 active shipping banks, five to six remain now," leading Greek ship-owner George Prokopiou told a Capital Link conference in Athens this week.
+"From 45 active shipping banks, five to six remain now," leading Greek shipowner George Prokopiou told a Capital Link conference in Athens this week.
 "It is inevitable (for companies) to look at the capital markets as an alternative."
-(Editing by William Hardy and Pravin Char)
+(Editing by William Hardy)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan